minerbadd/CodeMark/docs/Annotations.md

 CodeMark provides the programs to generate project documentation and LLS library files:

-- `apiFiles` generates markdown summaries and the repository (used by ZBS and `signfiles)
+- `apiFiles` generates markdown summaries and the repository (used by ZBS and `signfiles`)
 - `signFiles` generates LLS libraries, one for each source module, from the repository
 - `downFiles` generates HTML from summary files and the source modules themselves for each source module

-The `apiFiles` and `downFiles` programs are front ends for `apiMark` and `codedown` respectively.
-They are used by the `opFiles` program in common to navigate a project directory for batch operations.
+The `apiFiles` and `downFiles` programs are front ends for `apiMark` and `downMark` respectively.
+They are both used by the `opFiles` program to navigate a project directory for batch operations.
 Support is also provided by `apiMark` as a ZBS plug-in operating on the currently edited file with a symlink in the ZBS `packages` directory.
-ZBS code completions access the repository file through a symlink in the ZBS `api/lua` directory.
+ZBS code completions access the repository file through an appropriately named symlink in the ZBS `api/lua` directory.

 All the CodeMark operations are invoked by `Mark` in the `CodeMark` directory:

 `Mark(apiDirectory, apiFile, sourceDirectories, docsDirectories, codeDirectories, verbose)`

 The `apiDirectory` is the path to the directory for the repository and the LLS libraries (as a string).
-The `apiFile` is the filename string for the repository.
+The `apiFile` is the filename (string) for the repository.
 The `sourceDirectories` argument is a table of strings, each entry the path to a directory of source modules.
 The `docsDirectories` and `codeDirectories` arguments are tables of paths (as strings) to stipulate where the code summaries and the code itself as HTML are to be put.
 The `verbose` argument, a boolean, is `true` for more detail on the progress of `Mark` operations.

-Set the `LUA_PATH` environment variable for `require` calls to include `%LUA_PROJECTS%\CodeMark\?.lua;;`where `LUA_PROJECTS` is the directory where `CodeMark` can be found.
+For windows, set the `LUA_PATH` environment variable for `require` calls to include `%LUA_PROJECTS%\CodeMark\?.lua;; `where `LUA_PROJECTS` is the directory where `CodeMark` can be found.
 In Windows, there's a GUI, `sysdm.cpl`, for that.

 ## Conclusions